Is Penn State testing students and employees for coronavirus?

 The University is employing strategies to create an effective detection and management system for all of its campuses, including testing, contact tracing, and monitoring and reacting to trends in data at the community and national levels.

-Penn State is in the process of signing contracts with COVID-19 testing companies, including Vault Health, for elements of the testing plan.
 Additionally, the University has set up on-campus testing capabilities using existing resources in a new Testing and Surveillance Center, which will be used for surveillance testing at University Park.

 More detailed information about symptomatic and asymptomatic testing may be found in this Penn State News story.